 Let me know if you need help getting audiobooks on your phone.
 There are some free options, but you have to plan ahead!

-Sunday, July 27, from 3 to 5 at Kawaikui Beach Park.
+Saturday, August 23, from 2:30 to 4:30 at Kawaikui Beach Park.

 Kawaikui is on the far east end of Aina Haina, pretty much on the edge before entering Niu Valley going east.
 Free parking, shady trees, and a (public park) restroom.